pocoproject/poco/MongoDB/README-ReplicaSet.md

   - PrimaryPreferred - Primary with fallback to secondary
   - Secondary - Secondary only (distributes load)
   - SecondaryPreferred - Secondary with fallback to primary
-  - Nearest - Lowest network latency (primary or secondary)
+  - Nearest - Any available member (primary or secondary)
 - Tag-based server selection for geo-distributed deployments
 - Max staleness filtering for data freshness guarantees
 - Load balancing across eligible servers